 Once you finish editing the form, hit “Save & Close”.

-Tip: For more details, please refer to the Views section of the Woodford manual.
+Hint: For more details, please refer to the Views section of the WOODFORD MANUAL.

 Ok, so we have configured a new object to be available in the application, but we also want the user to access it conveniently.

 In the Resco Mobile app, we use the “Home” menu, which is similar to notion on “Tabs” in Salesforce.